My Simple Framework:

 Dr. Scott Simmerman is a designer of team building games and organization improvement tools.
 Managing Partner of Performance Management Company since 1984, he is an experienced presenter and consultant.

-Connect with Scott on Google+ – you can reach Scott at email@example.com
+You can reach Scott at email@example.com

 Follow Scott’s posts on Pinterest: pinterest.com/scottsimmerman/